LanceBBongon/Vanilla-Javascript-MVVC/README.md

 - You can't use frameworks.
 - You can only use a browser.
 - The project you are building is a web app that lives in the client.
+- You are restricted by administrative previledges.
 - You got a lot of constraints but HTML, CSS, and JavaScript ain't them.
-- You prefer MVC which is scalable and maintainbale for the long term.
+- You prefer MVC which is scalable and maintainbale for the long term viability of the program.
-- You are restricted by administrative previledges.

 #Set-up and naming conventions, and getting organised.